Rikenunes8/feup-sgi-Checkers/README.md

 - (items briefly describing main strong points)
 - Scene
-  - (Brief description of the created scene)
+  - Campus of Feup, with some trees and buildings (Brief description of the created scene)
-  - (relative link to the scene)
+  - [Scene Image](images/feupScene.jpg) (relative link to the scene)

 -----